 There is a myriad of image optimization tools available.
 TinyJPG, for example, is a personal favorite for image compression.

 It is a manual tool, but other tools do exist for automating the process should you need them.

 If you do use any icons, make sure they’re SVGs and added to a sprite sheet for even more performance improvements.

 While it is easy to get sucked into the vortex of excess, it’s never too late to make a difference.
-With careful planning, you can even avoid these issues to begin with — they do say prevention is better than the cure.
+With careful planning, you can even avoid these issues, to begin with — they do say that prevention is better than the cure.